hanvdao/js-library/README.md

 # js-library
-A library platform that helps track your reading list.
+A library platform that helps track your reading list with local storage

 [Live Demo](https://hanvdao.github.io/js-library/)